vibbits/training-material/topics/git-introduction/tutorials/8_github_rstudio/tutorial.md

 ---

 Notice that after creating the repository, a `.gitignore` file is added on the fly containing the following 4 lines.
-These lines will make sure that irrelevant information from an Rstudio initiated project is neglected.
+These lines will make sure that irrelevant information related to Rstudio is neglected.
 ```
 .Rproj.user
 .Rhistory